Quick and easy tomato and green chile salsa, with canned cooked tomatoes, green chiles, scallions, garlic, oil, vinegar, oregano, and cilantro.

 - Freshly ground black pepper

-1 Remove just the tomatoes from the can of whole tomatoes, place in a medium sized non-reactive mixing bowl.
+1 Break up the canned tomatoes: Remove just the tomatoes from the can of whole tomatoes, place in a medium sized non-reactive mixing bowl.
 Using your fingers, or a fork and a sharp small knife, shred or break up the tomatoes.

 Refrigerate when not using.
 Will keep several days.